-Let an application verify the identity of a user (by using Open ID Connect) and get basic profile information about the user, such as their email or picture.
+From an application, to verify the identity of a user and get basic profile information about the user, such as their email or picture.
+In this scenario, the scopes available to you include those implemented by the OpenID Connect protocol.
 For details, refer to OpenID Connect Scopes.